 As part of the world-renowned California State University system, San Francisco State University is known for its educational excellence and affordability.
 As one of the most diverse and accommodating institutions in the region, SFSU is highly regarded for its influence and for the opportunity it provides for social mobility for low-income, minority, and non-traditional-aged students.
 As one of the top regional institutions in the West, San Francisco State moves people into the careers they want and the life they deserve.

 SFSU’s School of Design offers a BS in Industrial Design with a concentration in Product Design and Development.
-The highly diverse, highly collaborative, NASAD-accredited School of Design is led by a world-class faculty made up of expert practitioners, and focuses not only on technical skills, but process, communication, and professional preparedness, to help graduates not only develop a command over design, but over the complexities of modern work and career.
+The highly diverse, highly collaborative, NASAD-accredited School of Design is led by a world-class faculty made up of expert practitioners, and focuses not only on technical skills, but the process, communication, and professional preparedness, to help graduates not only develop a command over design but over the complexities of modern work and career.
 The SFSU name is respected throughout California, the West, and the world, giving graduates a trusted way into their professional careers.

 Non-Resident Annual Cost: $17,644